 Access to land has improved for specific population groups, particularly women and marginalised groups in selected partner countries.

 In cooperation with policymakers in the partner countries, the project team is working to improve the framework conditions for good land governance.
 Together with its partners, the project aims to introduce transparent procedures and mechanisms in land administration, thereby improving the population’s situation with respect to land rights.
 The project focuses on three areas of action:

-- Securing land use and land ownership rights for the rural population through improved procedures
+1. Securing land rights for the rural population through improved procedures

-In Peru, the main emphasis is on land titles for the areas of indigenous communities, while in Benin and Uganda it is on individual households, whose legal security is strengthened through property titles and long-term leases.
-In Madagascar, the project focuses on linking secure land rights and the rehabilitation of forest areas with food security.
+In Peru, the main emphasis is on land titles for the areas of indigenous communities, while in Benin, Burkina Faso, Madagascar, Laos and Uganda it is on strengthening individual and collective land and usage rights.
+Here, the legal security is improved through property titles and long-term leases.
+The project closely collaborates with related projects who use secure land rights as basis for further activity such as soil conservation and forest rehabilitation.

 The project team supports civil society groups that participate in the implementation of new procedures for securing land rights.
-For instance, they perform an important role in monitoring conflicts and shaping dialogue processes, and act as service providers.
+Civil society actors take on an important role in monitoring conflicts and shaping dialogue processes, and act as service providers.

 3. Improving the framework conditions for responsible private agricultural investment

 Through a series of awareness-raising and dialogue activities, the project team supports the responsible design of agricultural investments that consider the rights and needs of the local population.
 In Ethiopia, Uganda and Laos, this field of action is supported and deepened through European Union cofinancing (Responsible Governance of Investment in Land, RGIL).